Don’t let skin cancer stop you from enjoying your holiday. Find Travel Insurance with Just Travel Cover today.

-It is understandable that having skin cancer can make you worry about going abroad, but this doesn’t have to be the case.
-Making sure you are prepared in case of a medical emergency will help you relax on your well-deserved time off.
+Understandably, having skin cancer can make you worry about going abroad, but this doesn’t have to be the case.
+Making sure you are prepared in case of a medical emergency will help you relax during your well-deserved time off.
+We’re here to help you find Travel Insurance for skin cancer so you can do just that.

 Skin cancer is the most common cancer in the UK, with 100,000 new cases diagnosed every year.
-Whether you have melanoma, non-melanoma, basal cell carcinoma, or squamous cell carcinoma skin cancer, you need to find Travel Insurance that covers you.
+Whether you have melanoma, non-melanoma, basal cell carcinoma, or squamous cell carcinoma skin cancer, you need to find Travel Insurance with skin cancer cover.
 You want to be sure that you are covered should a skin cancer-related emergency happen when you’re abroad.

-Finding Travel Insurance for skin cancer is quick and easy at Just Travel Cover our online medical screening process allows our Travel Insurance specialists to help you find the policy you need.
-Once you have answered the questions as accurately as possible, our specialists will compare prices and cover from several insurers to help you find Travel Insurance.
+Finding Travel Insurance with cover for skin cancer is quick and easy at Just Travel Cover.
+Our online medical screening process allows our Travel Insurance specialists to help you find the policy you need.
+Once you have answered the questions as accurately as possible, our specialists will compare prices and cover from several insurers that cover skin cancer and any other pre-existing medical conditions you may have, helping you find the best Travel Insurance for you.

-Whether you have skin cancer now, are in remission, or are completely cancerfree, it is critical that you notify your insurer.
+Whether you have skin cancer now, are in remission, or are completely cancer free, it is critical that you notify your insurer.
 In doing so, you can be reassured knowing that you are covered should a skin cancer-related medical emergency happen.
-While nobody likes to think that their skin cancer will worsen or return, it is best to get Travel Insurance that provides cover.
+While nobody likes to think that their skin cancer will worsen or return, it is best to get Travel Insurance that provides skin cancer cover.

 If you do not declare your current or past experience with skin cancer, you could risk your policy becoming void.
-If this were to happen, your Travel Insurance may not cover you, and you could face expensive medical fees for any treatment you receive while abroad.
+If this were to happen, your Travel Insurance may not cover you.
+This means you could be responsible for expensive medical fees for any treatment you receive while abroad, regardless of whether it’s related to cancer or not.

 Frequently asked questions about Travel Insurance for Skin Cancer.